Marginalia

 # Fall back to 10 hybrid-search chunks

 Raw chunks are noisy.
-A methods chunk might mention a concept tangentially.
-Wiki pages are structured, grounded summaries.
-The 0.75 threshold favors precision — only use wiki when there's a strong match.
+A methods chunk might mention a concept in passing.
+Wiki pages are structured summaries.
+The 0.75 threshold is strict: only use wiki when there's a strong match.

-Wiki generation triggers on every source addition.
-Load the new source + 10 most similar existing wiki pages, let Claude decide: create 2-5 new pages or update existing ones.
-Pages are cross-linked via [[slug]] syntax and embedded for semantic search.
-"Compound as you go" — the wiki stays current without manual effort.
+Wiki generation runs on every source addition.
+Load the new source + 10 similar wiki pages, let Claude decide: create 2-5 new pages or update existing ones.
+Pages are cross-linked via [[slug]] and embedded for search. +

 Knowledge Structuring